omigroup/gltf-extensions/extensions/2.0/OMI_physics_body/README.md

 For more details on physics materials, see the [README.collider.md](README.collider.md) file.

+### glTF Object Model

+See the [README.motion.md](README.motion.md) file for the JSON pointers defined for the motion properties.

+See the [README.collider.md](README.collider.md) file for the JSON pointers defined for the collider physics material properties.

 ### JSON Schema

 See [node.OMI_physics_body.schema.json](schema/node.OMI_physics_body.schema.json) for the main node schema, and these for the sub-JSON property schemas: